cpfaff/mspm/README.md

 ### Project structure

-To get a better overview of the project folder structure a documentation of of the folders and files is provided below.
+Below you find an overview of the project folder structure with a more detailed documentation of the folders and files.

-NOTE: While you can name your files whatever you want it is recommended to follow some naming conventions.
-You should only use small letters, no special characters, no trailing and leading spaces and separate single words with an understore (i.e. snake_case, e.g. raw_tree_data.csv).
+NOTE: While you can name all the files in your R project how you want, it is recommended to follow a naming convention.
+You should only use small letters, no special characters, no trailing and leading spaces and separate single words with an underscore (i.e. snake_case, e.g. raw_tree_data.csv).
 You should also carefully select the names of files to best reflect their contents.
 I know this is hard, but try it!

 * full overview